SamdenLepcha/Pothole-Detection-With-Mask-R-CNN/README.md

 <ol>
 <li>Clone the entire repository into your local machine.</li>
-<li>Clone the contents of the tensorflow models folder from Github and place all the contents in the models folder.
-This is the tensorflow 1.13.1 api version</li>
+<li>Clone the contents of the tensorflow models folder from Github and place all the contents in the models folder.</li>

   ```
    C:\> git clone https://github.com/tensorflow/models.git